FanMediaLab/webxr-twine/README.md

 ## Hosting
 This project is hosted on Netlify.
-You can view the live version of the project on: https://elearning-pharmacy.netlify.app/
+You can view the live version of the project on: https://elearning-pharmacy.netlify.app/.
+Netlify can easily be linked to your repo and deploy automatically when new changes are made.